-This is not an easy question to answer since there are many variables involved in determining the best rate and insurance company.
+This is not an easy question to answer since there are many variables involved in determining your approval for life insurance and the best rate and insurance company for you.

-It's also going to depend on your exact heart attack history and your overall health and lifestyle.
+It's also going to depend on your exact heart attack history and your overall medical condition otherwise.

 According to life insurance industry guidelines, the severity of your heart disease will be determined and classified by the amount of heart muscle that would be in jeopardy, if the coronary artery obstructs at the site of an atherosclerotic plaque lesion.

 So, without seeing your cardiac catheterization report, follow up EKG and echocardiogram, in addition to knowing nothing about your specific overall health, it is impossible for any life insurance agent or website to quote you an even semi-accurate rate.